 There are very few companies I trust to make a durable product more than Pelican.
 They’ve used their durable materials to create bear-proof coolers, Friday night-proof phone cases, and rock-proof rowboats.

-You won’t find much room for two on this lightweight craft, but you will have a cupholder.
+You won’t find much room for two on this lightweight kayak, but you will have a cupholder.
 This is a weapons-grade kayak, built out of tough materials that weigh a bit extra but allow the kayak to last.

 The best present of all… is CONVENIENCE!